hbctraining/main/registrations/CFAR_bundle_Intro-to-RandIntro-tobulkRNAseqPartII.md

 ### **Eligibility requirements:**

-<sup>*</sup>To be eligible to attend this workshop you should fulfill at least one of the following criteria:

-- Researcher affiliated with Harvard University or
-- Researcher at a Harvard affiliated institution participating in HIV related research.
+<sup>*</sup>To be eligible to attend this workshop you must be a Researcher at a Harvard affiliated institution participating in HIV related research.

 *If you are unsure of your eligibility, please register anyway and we will get back to you.*